jenashauryasikt/jenashauryasikt.github.io/content/blog/lap-mcm/index.md

 ![img 1](images/1.png "Fig. 1 Performance of LapMCM on artifical 2D datasets")

-The optimization problem for LapMCM aims to minimize the classifier's complexity by solving the following objective function {{< cite page="https://arxiv.org/pdf/1408.2803" view="citation" >}}:
+The optimization problem for LapMCM aims to minimize the classifier's complexity by solving the following objective function [(Jayadeva, 2015)](https://arxiv.org/pdf/1408.2803):

 {{< math >}}
 $$